 - The deadline for work submitted to the Advice Zone is 4pm.
 Any work submitted after this time, on date of submission, will be marked late.

-- Please be aware, if you plan to submit your work before the deadline date, the Advice Zone will be unable to accept coursework on weekends, after 5pm during the week (4.30pm on Fridays).
+- If you plan to submit your work before the deadline date, the Advice Zone will be unable to accept coursework after 4:30pm Monday-Friday.

 Submissions in class